-After you install the Zowe runtime, you must initialize Zowe with proper security configurations, certificates, and so on before you can start it.
+After you install the Zowe runtime, you must initialize Zowe with proper security configurations and complete some configurations before you can start it.
 To do this, you run the zwe init command.
 This step is common for installing and configuring Zowe from either a convenience build or from an SMP/E build.